fenago/Grokking-Deep-Learning/Lab_1.md

 Output
 (1,3)
-There’s one golden rule when using the dot function: if you put the (rows,cols) description of the two variables you’re “dotting” next to each other, neighboring numbers should always be the same.
+There’s one golden rule when using the dot function: if you put the (rows,cols) description of the two variables you’re "dotting" next to each other, neighboring numbers should always be the same.
 In this case, you’re dot-producting (1,4) with (4,3).
 It works fine and outputs (1,3).
 In terms of variable shape, you can think of it as follows, regardless of whether you’re dotting Vector of length 4